h4ndzdatm0ld/dev-knot-blog/README.md

 ## Terraform

 Terraform is managed via docker container.
-The state backend is hosted on terraform cloud.
-All deployments and modifications are managed locally and are not part of any CI at this time.
+The state backend is securely maintained on terraform cloud.